 authoring tools;

-software that operates as assistive technology.
+software that operates as assistive technology;

+mobile applications.

 NOTE 1: User agents are examples of software that provide a user interface.
+They retrieve, render and facilitate end user interaction with authored content.
+User agents play an important role in the accessibility of authored content rendered in the user interface.
+UAAG 2.0 [i.34] provides additional advice for those who are creating user agents and want to increase functionality when rendering authored content in an accessible way.

 NOTE 2: The requirements for Web content, including software that is Web content, can be found in clause 9.